 The right of the traveller to cancel pre-departure without payment of cancellation charges

-Much has been said of the right of travellers to cancel their holiday pre-departure and claim a full refund under the Package Travel and Linked Travel Arrangements Regulations 2018 (PTR) where force majeure occurs in destination.
+Much has been made of the right of travellers to cancel their holidays pre-departure and claim a full refund under the Package Travel and Linked Travel Arrangements Regulations 2018 (PTR) where force majeure occurs in destination.
 What is this right and how can tour operators defend themselves from these claims?

-Regulation 12(7) of the PTR says that a traveller can cancel without paying cancellation charges where there are unavoidable and extraordinary circumstances occurring at the place of destination or its immediate vicinity and these circumstances significantly affect the performance of the package or the carriage of passengers to the destination.
+Regulation 12(7) says that a traveller can cancel without paying cancellation charges where there are unavoidable and extraordinary circumstances occurring at the place of destination or its immediate vicinity and these circumstances significantly affect the performance of the package or the carriage of passengers to the destination.

 Cases based on this right have started to proceed through the courts and we now have some, albeit limited, guidance to consider.
 None of the current case law is from the higher courts so it is not binding but still has some value.

 “Unavoidable and extraordinary circumstances” are defined in the PTR as a situation which is beyond the control of the party who seeks to rely on such a situation, the consequences of which could not have been avoided even if all reasonable measures had been taken.
 The courts have held that the covid-19 pandemic, and the decisions taken by governments in relation to it, are capable of being unavoidable and extraordinary circumstances.